-The bill's limitations on use of taxes levied for school operating purposes would be the same as those currently in the Act.
+The bill's limitations on use of local taxes and taxes levied for school operating purposes are the same as those previously specified in the Act.

-The bill would allow a brownfield authority to reimburse various advances and capture taxes for the payment of interest, on a basis similar to what is currently allowed.
+The bill allows a brownfield authority to reimburse various advances and capture taxes for the payment of interest, on a basis similar to what was previously allowed.

-Notwithstanding anything to the contrary in the Brownfield Redevelopment Financing Act, for a brownfield plan that includes the capture of taxes levied for school operating purposes from each eligible property included in a plan after January 1, 2013, the authority must pay an amount equal to three mills of the tax levied under the State Education Tax Act to the Department of Treasury each year.
-Under the bill, those payments would have to continue until the expiration of the earlier of the following: a) 25 years of capture of tax increment revenue from such eligible property; or b) the later of the date of repayment of all eligible expenses relative to the eligible property or the date excess capture was terminated.
+Under the bill, notwithstanding anything to the contrary in the Brownfield Redevelopment Financing Act, for a brownfield plan that includes the capture of taxes levied for school operating purposes from each eligible property included in a plan after January 1, 2013, the authority must pay an amount equal to 50% of the tax levied under the State Education Tax Act, including 50% of that portion of specific taxes attributable to, but not levied under, that Act, to the Department of Treasury each year.
+Previously, the authority was require to pay an amount equal to three mills of that tax.
+Under the bill, those payments must continue until the expiration of the earlier of the following: a) 25 years of capture of tax increment revenue from such eligible property; or b) the later of the date of repayment of all eligible expenses relative to the eligible property or the date excess capture is terminated.